timetag/timetag.github.io/docs/actions.rst

 CLOCK is a time interval recorder with a start button and a stop button.
 The CLOCK remembers the time when it is started or stopped, and it calculates the time interval as the output.

-The buttons can be pressed for multiple times in case of a "multi-CLOCK".
-The recorder has a maximum number of recorded events, and it will drop the oldest event when it reaches this limit.
+There is a special case of CLOCK called "multi-CLOCK", where the buttons can be pressed for multiple times.
+The "multi-CLOCK" has a maximum limit of recorded events, and it will drop the oldest event when it reaches this limit.

 .. note::
-        Please also note that ETA will not automatically clear the recordings in the CLOCK, they can only overwritten.
+        Please also note that ETA will not automatically clear the recordings in the CLOCK, they can only be overwritten.

 Parameters
 ......

 - ``Max Start Times`` (default:1)
-    This parameter specifies the maximum number of start events that can be stored in the recorder.
+    This parameter specifies the maximum limit of start events that can be stored in the recorder.

 - ``Max Stop Times`` (default:1)
-    This parameter specifies the maximum number of stop events that can be stored in the recorder.
+    This parameter specifies the maximum limit of stop events that can be stored in the recorder.

 .. note::